Champions League form guide: the last 16's latest results

 Tottenham

-Where they stand: 6th in the Premier League, FA Cup round of 16
+Where they stand: 5th in Premier League, FA Cup round of 16

 Leipzig